Job title: Consultant – Business & Human Rights

 Country nationals are strongly preferred for this position

 Businesses are becoming more accountable for their influence and impact beyond their operations, and further into supply chains across borders and continents.
 As the global standards for human rights due diligence grow more stringent, international brands are seeking increasing transparency and improvement of processes in their global supply chains.
-Embode is supporting supply chain actors, particularly in Thailand, to improve the way they employ workers, provide working conditions and support sustainable methods of doing business.
-For this reason, Embode is seeking consultants on-the-ground who are adept at working with supply chain actors of diverse backgrounds.
+Embode is supporting supply chain actors, particularly in Asia-Pacific, to improve the way they employ workers, provide working conditions and support sustainable methods of doing business.
+For this reason, Embode is seeking consultants on-the-ground who are adept at working with communities and supply chain actors of diverse backgrounds.

 Type of projects

 Whilst each project will consist of different types of tasks, it is envisaged that this will include engaging with local businesses in your given country on subjects of labour standards and other human rights.
 This may involve engaging with manufacturing and agricultural businesses, plantations, farmers and workers.
 The diversity of supply chains means that supply chain actors can come from all backgrounds across gender, socio-economic backgrounds, ethnicities, nationals or migrant workers.
 It may involve attending to factories and manufacturing plants in urban areas, or farming communities in rural or remote parts.
-Consultants need to be able to sit down with supply chain actors, understand their perspectives and collaboratively agree on actions plans for improvements.
+Consultants need to be able to sit down with communities, rights holders and supply chain actors, to understand their perspectives and collaboratively agree on actions plans for improvements.
 Consultants will also need to undertake research using pre-agreed tools, gathering data and report on this to share insights and recommendations.

 The following technical skills and competencies provide an outline of what you will bring to Embode: